elbobo/aframe-gltf-morph-component/README.md

 I only know how to use Blender where morphTargets are produced by exporting a model with Key Shapes.
 I'm afraid I don't know if exports are the same from other packages or whether you could target the morphTargets from other model types.

-There are many tutorials on both Blender and creating Key Shapes online but here is a good place to start for all basic types of animation in Blender
+There are many tutorials on both Blender and creating Key Shapes online but [here is a good place to start](https://www.youtube.com/watch?v=n0VspDUOErE) for all basic types of animation in Blender, specific discussion of Key shapes [starts here](https://youtu.be/n0VspDUOErE?t=737)